 Depict in an accurate and unbiased way the cultural diversity and pluralistic nature of American society.

-The Board may appoint a curricular materials adoption committee for the purpose of advising the Board on selection of curricular materials for use within the School that are not covered by the state curriculum materials committee.
-Each committee shall have two or more Directors.
+The Board shall appoint a curricular materials adoption committee for the purpose of advising the Board on selection of curricular materials for use within the School that are not covered by the state curriculum materials committee.
+At least ½ of this committee must be comprised of persons other than public educators and Board Directors and shall include parents of a child or children attending school at the Charter School.
 The creation of committees and appointment of members must be in accordance with Charter School Policy 1250.
 All meetings of the committee shall be held in open session and be duly noticed.

 Curricular materials may be made available for loan to students when the best interest of {{School_Name}} and student will be served by such a decision.
 Students will not be charged for normal wear.
 They will be charged replacement cost, however, as well as for excessive wear, unreasonable damage, or lost materials.
 The professional staff will maintain records necessary for the proper accounting of all curricular materials.